dbcls/grasp/README.md

 - `graph`: the named graph to query
 - `user`: username in case authentication is needed
 - `password`: password in case authentication is needed
+- `token`: bearer token in case authentication is needed

 Currently, only basic auth is supported.